 Obtain a Graduate Degree While Continuing Your Veterinary Education

-Through the Office of Research and Graduate Studies, the Auburn University College of Veterinary offers students enrolled in the DVM program the opportunity to complete Master of Public Health (MPH), Master of Science (MS), or Doctor of Philosophy (PhD) programs while continuing their veterinary education.
+Through the Office of Research and Graduate Studies, the Auburn University College of Veterinary offers students enrolled in the DVM program the opportunity to complete Master of Public Health (MPH), Master of Science (MS), Doctor of Philosophy (PhD) or Master of Business Administration (MBA) programs while continuing their veterinary education.
 Information about these programs can be found below.

 There are currently two options available for students seeking to pursue the DVM-Master’s of Public Health degree.

 The University of Alabama at Birmingham School of Public Health, located 120 miles from Auburn, is among the ‘Top 15’ Schools of Public Health in the US.
 The coordinated Master of Public Health (MPH) and Doctor of Veterinary Medicine (DVM) concurrent degree program is configured as a 5-year coordinated degree.
 The addition of an MPH degree to the DVM degree can provide an expansion of career opportunities in research, government, and international health and wellness.
 See the UAB Veterinary Medicine (Auburn) / Master of Public Health Program for more information.

 Students admitted to the MPH program, separately from the DVM program, would earn their MPH with a concentration in Population Health.
 With both in-person and online options, students will gain a solid foundation in core public health principles, complete an Applied Practice Experience (Internship), and an Integrative Learning Experience (Capstone).
 The curriculum also allows for additional flexibility for students to choose their own elective options to further individualize the degree experience to better serve students’ career aspirations.